stijn-dejongh/lovecraft_public_domain/raw_converts/p.md

   Gradually I came to wonder what might be my place in that city on the strange plateau betwixt strange peaks.
 At first content to view the scene as an all-observant uncorporeal presence, I now desired to define my relation to it, and to speak my mind amongst the grave men who conversed each day in the public squares.
-I said to myself, &ldquo;This is no dream, for by what means can I prove the greater reality of that other life in the house of stone and brick south of the sinister swamp and the cemetery on the low hillock, where the Pole Star peers into my north window each night?&rdquo;
+I said to myself,  "This is no dream, for by what means can I prove the greater reality of that other life in the house of stone and brick south of the sinister swamp and the cemetery on the low hillock, where the Pole Star peers into my north window each night? "

   One night as I listened to the discourse in the large square containing many statues, I felt a change; and perceived that I had at last a bodily form.
-Nor was I a stranger in the streets of Olatho&euml;, which lies on the plateau of Sarkis, betwixt the peaks Noton and Kadiphonek.
+Nor was I a stranger in the streets of Olathoë, which lies on the plateau of Sarkis, betwixt the peaks Noton and Kadiphonek.
 It was my friend Alos who spoke, and his speech was one that pleased my soul, for it was the speech of a true man and patriot.
-That night had the news come of Daikos&rsquo;
-fall, and of the advance of the Inutos; squat, hellish, yellow fiends who five years ago had appeared out of the unknown west to ravage the confines of our kingdom, and finally to besiege our towns.
+That night had the news come of Daikos' fall, and of the advance of the Inutos; squat, hellish, yellow fiends who five years ago had appeared out of the unknown west to ravage the confines of our kingdom, and finally to besiege our towns.
 Having taken the fortified places at the foot of the mountains, their way now lay